soumadip-dev/JS-React-notes/scope.md

 3. **Async Programming**
 4. **Objects and Classes**

-#### Scopes in JavaScript
-- Scopes determine where variables or functions are accessible in the code.
-- JavaScript's scoping mechanism is different from other languages like Java, C++, and Python, so avoid mixing these concepts.

 ---

 **Note:** To fully understand scoping in JavaScript, it's essential to grasp the difference between compiled and interpreted languages: